moonbitlang/moonbit-docs/next/tutorial/example/gmachine/gmachine-1.md

 - Access Data Instructions, For example, `PushArg` (access function arguments), and `PushGlobal` (access other super combinators).
 - Construct/update graph nodes in the heap, like `MkApp`, `PushInt`, `Update`
-- Clean up the `Pop` instruction of the unused addresses from the stack.
+- The `Pop` instruction to cleanup the unused addresses from the stack.
-- Express control flow with the `Unwind` instruction
+- The `Unwind` instruction to express the control flow.

 ## Dissecting the G-Machine State